 Purchase these heater accessories from your local dealer.
-If they can not supply these accessories, call DESA International's Parts Department at 1-800-972-7879 or write to the address listed on the back page of this manual for referral information.
+If they can not supply these accessories, either contact your nearest Parts Central (see page 19) or call DESA International's Parts Department at 1-800-972-7879 for referral information.
+You can also write to the address listed on the back page of this manual.